Estate Planning for Blended Families and Second Marriages

 However, a new marriage means that the marital property is governed by the laws of the new marriage.
 If there is no prenuptial agreement, then the surviving spouse would, under the laws of New Jersey, inherit at least one-third of the estate.
 This means that the adult children from the first marriage might be in for a rude awakening.
 A large part of the children’s inheritance might be “swallowed up” by the second spouse’s right to inherit one-third of her new husband’s estate.

 The problems that are created by second marriages should not be taken lightly.
-It is important to talk these things through with your future spouse.
+It is important to talk about these things through with your future spouse.
 Chances are, he or she also wants to make sure that adult children receive assets.
 If you don’t have a frank discussion with your would-be spouse, you may end up causing your loved ones a great deal of heartache and confusion as they struggle to figure out what would be best and what you would have wanted.

 Divorce and Estate Planning: The Importance of Correctly Naming Beneficiary Designation